 The program is designed to be completed in two years (6 quarters) but students may complete it in three years (9 quarters).

-I completed a three-year bachelor's degree at a foreign university—is it equivalent to a U.S. bachelor's for admission purposes?
+Is my three-year baccalaureate from a foreign university equivalent to a four-year U.S. bachelor's for admission purposes?

 Can I visit campus and speak to the faculty and students?

-You are welcome to visit campus and meet with the graduate coordinator (by appointment).
-You are strongly encouraged to attend the New Writing Series where you will meet MFA faculty and students.
+You're welcome to visit campus and meet with the MFA graduate coordinator or program director by appointment.
+We recommend attending the New Writing Series to meet MFA faculty and students.
 We do not allow classroom visits.
 Please contact the graduate coordinator for help to coordinate your visit.

 Can I transfer graduate credit I earned at another university?

 Requests for transfer of credits are evaluated on a case-by-case basis.
 The general rule is that students may petition to transfer up to 8 quarter units (more if the courses were completed at UC) of relevant graduate credit that has not been used for another degree.

 I applied last year; do I have to resubmit my transcripts, letters of recommendation, and other documents?

-What do I do if I encounter a technological problem while completing the online application?
+What if I encounter a technological problem while completing the online application?

-What do I do if I have a question about how to fill out the online application?
+What if I have a question about how to fill out the online application?